Are you at risk for the flu?

 The CDC estimates that 90% of flu-related deaths and over 60% of flu-related hospitalizations each year happen in seniors age 65 and older.

-Some people naturally have weaker immune systems — children under age two, adults age 65 and older and people with medical conditions — and are constantly battling viruses and bacteria.
+Some people naturally have weaker immune systems — children younger than age two, adults age 65 and older and people with medical conditions — making them more susceptible to viruses.
 A serious strain, like influenza, can become too much for their immune system to overcome.

-If you find yourself or a loved one “at risk”, what can you do?
+If you find yourself or a loved one “at risk,” what can you do?
 How can you prevent the flu or stop the onset of serious side effects?
-The U.S. Department of Health and Human Services offers you or your loved one an action plan.
+The Centers for Disease Control and Prevention offers these specialized action plans for those who are at higher risk.

-Did you know that unhealthy lifestyle choices — unhealthy eating, lack of exercise, minimal sleep — increase the risk of catching the flu?
-Your immune system needs to be strong to battle the long flu season, which typically lasts more than half the year.
+Keep in mind, your immune system needs to be strong to battle the long flu season, which typically lasts more than half the year.
 Take care of your body — and give it a boost — by eating foods rich in antioxidants, getting a full eight hours of sleep, reducing stress and increasing physical activity.
+Of course, a flu shot is always a good preventive option.

-To get your immune system on track, visit our wellness website.
-Here you’ll find wellness resources, challenges and inspirational stories to help you, your family and your co-workers live a healthier life.
+To get your immune system on track, visit our wellness website to find resources, challenges and inspirational stories to help you, your family and your co-workers live a healthier life.